• Skip to primary navigation

 Stay in an oTENTik in Riding Mountain National Park

-Named as one of our most unique places to stay in Manitoba, an oTENTik is an interesting blend of a cabin and a tent, and are perfect for those who don’t have their own camping equipment or would like to enjoy a bit more luxury on their outdoor holiday.
+Named one of our most unique places to stay in Manitoba, an oTENTik is an interesting blend of a cabin and a tent and is perfect for those who don’t have their own camping equipment or would like to enjoy a bit more luxury on their outdoor holiday.
 And what better place to stay in one than in stunning Riding Mountain National Park?
-Also check out the park’s Micro-Cube for another unusual accommodation option!
+Also, check out the park’s Micro-Cube for another unusual accommodation option!

 Rock out at Countryfest in Dauphin

-Whether you choose to camp for the entire festival or just attend for a day, Dauphin’s Countryfest is Canada’s longest running country music festival and sure to be a great time.
-With excellent line-ups every summer, country music fans will get to see some of the best of the best perform in the outdoors.
+Whether you choose to camp for the entire festival or just attend for a day, Dauphin’s Countryfest is Canada’s longest-running country music festival and is sure to be a great time.
+With excellent line-ups every summer, country music fans will get to see some of the best performances in the outdoors.

 Go Wildlife Viewing at Delta Marsh